tradej/content/tools/devassistant/developers.md

 The dependencies section describes what packages should be installed by which package manager.
 There are many package managers supported, to name a few: Yum, DNF, gem, pip, pacman, and more.
-To indicate that RPM packages `baz` and `qux`, and a Python (pip) package 'foobar' should be installed, form the dependencies section the following way:
+To indicate that e. g.
+RPM packages `baz` and `qux`, and a Python (pip) package `foobar` should be installed, form the dependencies section the following way:

     dependencies:
       - rpm: ['baz', 'qux']